-This circuit for secondary school students helps them to study the part of the museography devoted to "The Occupation of 1940-1944 in the Nord-Pas-de-calais".
-Several themes are approched and cover the whole of the exhibition.
-In this way, the circuit addresses key points of the secondary school syllabus: daily life under the occupation, economic looting, types of resistance and collaboration, repressive politics lead by the occupier, persecution of the Jews...
+This circuit for secondary school students helps them to study the part of the museography devoted to "The Occupation of 1940-1944 in the Nord-Pas-de-Calais".
+Several themes are approached and cover the whole exhibition.
+In this way, the circuit answers to key points of the secondary school syllabus: daily life under the occupation, economic looting, types of resistance and collaboration, repressive politics led by the occupier, persecution of the Jews...

 This comprehensive worksheet allows the teacher to study one or other part of the syllabus in-depth during the visit.
 Emphasis is put on all forms of visual analysis.

-La Coupole was designed as the first rocket launch pad in the human history.
+La Coupole was designed to become the first rocket launching pad in the human history.
 But what are rockets made of?
-And how the ancient V2 compare with the recent Ariane V?
+And how can we compare the ancient V2 with the recent Ariane V?

 Scientists during the war (from 16 to 18)

-This circuit, aimed at year 12 and 13 students, deals with scientists' contributions to the war.
+This circuit, meant for students from 12 to 13 years old, deals with scientists' contributions to the war.
 It presents some of their work and the subsequent consequences.

 The educational objectives are as follows:

 - To promote an understanding of how the new weapons work

 - To get the students to reflect on the consequences of the scientists' work